TIBCOSoftware/snappydata/docs/kubernetes.md

 ```
 <a id= notrunning> </a>
 ### Accessing Logs When SnappyData Cluster is not Running

+## NOTE: LIZY, THIS SECTION NEEDS REVIEW .... where is this script?
+Sentence below executes command that requires the cluster to be running... check with shirish ... maybe there is a new utils folder in the root of the product ?

 When SnappyData cluster is not running, you can access the volumes used in SnappyData with a utility script:</br> `utils/snappy-debug-pod.sh`.
 This script launches a pod in the Kubernetes cluster with persistent volumes, specified via `--pvc` option, mounted on it and then returns a shell prompt.
 Volumes are mounted on the path starting with **/data (volume1 on /data0 and so on)**.